PakkuDon/pixel-art-gallery/README.md

 ```

 - Run development server to preview changes.
-- Run `yarn deploy` to build assets, link previews and generate RSS feed.
+- Run `npm run deploy` to build assets, link previews and generate RSS feed.
 This script will also deploy these to Github pages

 ### Directory structure